What is the Parental Leave benefit?

 Does this replace Federal FMLA?

 No. Parental Leave works in conjunction with FMLA.
 Think of FMLA as an umbrella leave that protects an employee's job.
 FMLA does not require that the employee be paid while on leave.
 Employees who take job-protected FMLA, which is unpaid, frequently take paid University leave (Sick and Safe Leave, and Annual Leave) at the same time.
 In other words, employees take both University paid leave, and unpaid FMLA leave runs at the same time, or "concurrently."
 The new Parental Leave benefit simply adds twelve weeks of paid leave for eligible employees to use while they are concurrently on unpaid FMLA.

 Do federal or University holidays count as part of the Parental Leave?

 No. If a scheduled University holiday or a University closure falls within an eligible employee's Parental Leave period, the holidays/closures will not count as Parental Leave days.

 Yes.
 The D.C.
 Universal Paid Leave Act is a benefit to D.C. workers funded by a special employer payroll tax, but provides a lesser benefit than the University's new Parental Leave.
 Given our status as a religious institution, we are exempt from participation in the D.C. program and are therefore able to develop a set of offerings that are tuned to the needs of our community.

-Specifically, the DC benefit begins in July 2020, and it offers paid leave at a percentage of one’s wages, which is capped at $1,000 per week.
+Specifically, the DC benefit began in July 2020, and it offers paid leave at a percentage of one's wages, which is capped at much less than full pay.
 By offering Parental Leave directly to our employees, we are able to provide the benefit at 100% pay.
 Also, you apply for the benefit through the University and not the D.C. government.

 If I leave the employ of Catholic University before I was able to use my leave, will I be paid out for the unused Parental Leave?